mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 * The maximum duration that you can define in the Wait activity is now 29 days instead of 30.

-**Landing pages**

-* When using the landing page form component, you can now add an email field with its own specific options.

 **Consent in channel configuration**

 * You can now select a marketing action at the channel surface level.
 When used in a surface, all consent policies associated with that marketing action are leveraged in order to respect the preferences of your customers.